-Catch Runaway, our vibrant art pavilion, as it travels to Santa Barbara’s Waterfront, Westside, and Isla Vista neighborhoods between March and April 2017.
-Join us at each location for interactive arts programs led by internationally-renowned artists Cruz Ortiz, Tanya Aguiñiga, and desertArtLAB.
+Between March and August 2017, Runaway, our vibrant art pavilion, traveled to Santa Barbara’s Waterfront, Westside, and Isla Vista neighborhoods.
+Each location featured interactive arts programs led by internationally-renowned artists Cruz Ortiz, Tanya Aguiñiga, and desertArtLAB.

 “Realizing that Santa Barbara is an epicenter of extreme mixing of cultures, I wanted to create a mobile machine that produces images, texts, and sound as though it were on a mission.
 That mission is to introduce and connect communities.
 This [project] is not about discovery, it is about the opportunity to communicate basic human expressions through art.” –Cruz Ortiz